 For security reasons, Veracode APIs block connections that use TLS 1.0 or 1.1.
-This section explains how to avoid issues when connecting to the Veracode Platform using TLS.
+This section explains how to avoid issues when connecting to Veracode using TLS.

 To avoid connection issues, you must upgrade these integrations to support .NET 4.5 and TLS 1.2:

 - .NET wrapper/SDK

 You must upgrade these integrations if you are using Java 1.7:

 - Veracode Jenkins Plugin

 - Veracode Integration for Jira

 To support TLS 1.2 with Java 1.7, you must apply the Java Cryptographic Extension (JCE) Unlimited Strength Jurisdiction Policy to the JRE.
 You can download the JCE Unlimited Strength Jurisdiction Policy files from Oracle.
 Because Java 1.7 requires you to both patch the JRE and upgrade your Veracode integrations, Veracode recommends upgrading to Java 1.8 instead.

 - Peer not authenticated error